OCCC launches new ‘grow your own’ teaching degree program

 To teach is to help build a better community for future generations.
 For too many local students, though, the cost of the four-year degree necessary to become a teacher is too great, despite the attractive wages and benefits packages available in the profession.

-Thanks to a grant from the Meyer Memorial Trust, and through partnerships with the Lincoln County School District, Western Oregon University, and Tillamook Bay Community College, Oregon Coast Community College is launching a new elementary school teacher education program this fall.
+Thanks to a grant from the Meyer Memorial Trust, and through partnerships with the Lincoln County School District, Western Oregon University, and Tillamook Bay Community College, Oregon Coast Community College is launching a new elementary/middle school teacher education program this fall.
 The announcement follows the revelation last spring that the Fall 2018 would also see the launch of OCCC’s first Early Childhood Education degree and certificate programs.

 “Ever since I came to Oregon Coast Community College four years ago,” said Birgitte Ryslinge, President of OCCC, “I’ve heard from county residents, employers, and agencies asking for better, more affordable, and more accessible teaching and early childhood education degrees and certificates.
 I’m so pleased that, after a great deal of work, we’re able to announce the launch of this program.”